phalcon/documentation/docs/views.md

 }
 ```

-You can return a `response` object to avoid disable the view manually:
+You can return a `response` object to avoid disabling the view manually:

 ```php
 <?php